Berrimans Bare All

 The historical verdict

 The proposition that Christianity caused Western gymnophobia is historically reductionist and empirically challenged.
-Early Christians practiced naked baptism for many centuries.
+Early Christians practised naked baptism for many centuries.
 The early Church built and maintained public baths throughout the Middle Ages.
-Eastern Orthodox churches still practice baptismal nudity for infants today.
+Eastern Orthodox churches still practise baptismal nudity for infants today.
 Multiple Church Fathers condemned promiscuous nudity but not the body itself, supporting gender-separated bathing facilities.

 The evidence reveals distinct patterns.
 Early Christianity was not inherently gymnophobic.
-Medieval Christianity showed mixed attitudes following the Carolingian turning point.
+Mediaeval Christianity showed mixed attitudes following the Carolingian turning point.
 Renaissance and Reformation witnessed both artistic celebration and Counter-Reformation suppression.
-Victorian Christianity represented specific cultural-religious fusion resulting in extreme repression.
+Victorian Christianity represented specific cultural-religious fusion that resulted in extreme repression.
 Modern Christianity remains diverse across traditions.

 Multi-factorial causation

-Western gymnophobia arose from multiple interacting factors: specific historical Christian misinterpretations, Victorian cultural anxieties, Platonic and Gnostic theological infiltration, modern capitalism and body commodification, sexuality medicalization, media culture and impossible beauty standards, and the Purity Culture movement.
+Western gymnophobia arose from multiple interacting factors: specific historical misinterpretations of Christianity, Victorian cultural anxieties, Platonic and Gnostic infiltration into Christian theology, modern capitalism and body commodification, medicalisation of sexuality, media culture and impossible beauty standards, and the Purity Culture movement.
 None are inherent to biblical or orthodox Christianity.

 Kyle Harper's award-winning scholarship From Shame to Sin: The Christian Transformation of Sexual Morality in Late Antiquity (Harvard University Press, 2013) provides crucial nuance.
-Christianity transformed sexual morality from "shame" (social regulation) to "sin" (theological accountability), revolutionizing human dignity by granting equal moral standing to slaves, women, and the poor.
-The transformation was gradual and more just in some ways, ending routine sexual exploitation, even though unintended consequences echo over a millennium later.
+Christianity transformed sexual morality from "shame" (social regulation) to "sin" (theological accountability), revolutionising human dignity by granting equal moral standing to slaves, women, and the poor.
+The transformation was gradual and more just in some ways, ending routine sexual exploitation, even if the unintended consequences still echo over a millennium later.

 Cross-denominational evidence